 - Subtract the amount accepted from your total eligibility.

 |Stafford Loan Limits based on class standing|

 Will I be eligible for the Federal Pell Grant in the summer?

 The amount of Federal Pell Grant you may be eligible to receive in the summer session depends on a few factors.
-If you did not attend full time in both the fall and spring semesters, you most likely will have Pell Grant eligibility left for the summer session(s).
+If you did not attend full time in both the fall and spring semesters (at IU Southeast or another institution), you most likely will have Pell Grant eligibility left for the summer session(s).
 The amount that you may receive for summer will be dependent on the amount of Pell Grant you have remaining and the number of credit hours in which you enroll.

 If you withdraw from any of your summer courses your Federal Pell Grant and other Federal Funding will be adjusted accordingly.
 Please contact our office if you are considering schedule changes.